-Delhi has long inspired poets, novelists, artists and filmmakers.
-From the ancient times of the Mahabharata to the splendour of the Mughal period to the scar of the 1984 anti-Sikh riots, Delhi’s history provides creative inspiration.
-For anyone planning to visit Delhi, these works of fiction offer unparalleled glimpses into the changing history, culture and society of this famed city.
+From the ancient times of the Mahabharata to the splendour of the Mughal period to the 1984 anti-Sikh riots, Delhi’s tumultuous history has long inspired writers.
+For anyone planning to visit Delhi, the following books offer a glimpse into Delhi’s changing history, culture and society.

-Clear Light of Day, published in 1980, is Anita Desai’s sixth novel and the first among her three Booker Prize nominations.
+Clear Light of Day is Anita Desai’s first of three novels to have received Booker Prize nominations.
 Set primarily in Old Delhi, Clear Light of Day is essentially a family saga revolving around three siblings Tara, Bimla and Raja.
-The novel also underscores the transformation of the city as Old Delhi starts being overtaken by the modern and more fashionable New Delhi.
-The changes in the family’s fate over time runs parallel to the evolution of the city of Delhi itself.
+The novel also deals with the transformation of the city as Old Delhi starts being overtaken by the modern and more fashionable New Delhi, with the changes in the family’s fate over time reflecting Delhi’s evolution.

-In an article published in Livemint, Aravind Adiga writes, “Most of all, during my time in Delhi I understood what I was meant to want on earth.
+In an article published in LiveMint, Aravind Adiga writes, “Most of all, during my time in Delhi I understood what I was meant to want on earth.
 More than money, fame, or life – O, much more than life –I wanted to write.”
 In his first novel The White Tiger (which won the Man Booker Prize in 2008), Delhi plays an indispensable role.
 It is here that Balram, the protagonist, becomes aware of the limitless affluence around him.
-He also becomes conscious of the vast class divide, and that those who come from the lower strata of society have very little significance.
+He also becomes conscious of the vast class divide, and the powerlessness of those who come from the lower strata of society.
 Delhi is the base from which Balram, who eventually prospers, alters his destiny.

-The Old Delhi of 1920 comes alive in this beautiful tale woven by the talented Krishna Sobti.
+The Old Delhi of 1920 comes alive in this beautiful tale by Krishna Sobti.
 The reader is transported back in time to the bustling by-lanes of Chandni Chowk.
 The married Hindu lawyer Kripanarayan starts a torrid love affair with a Muslim courtesan’s daughter, Mehak Bano, while his wife Kutumb struggles to fight for her marriage.
-Sobti masterfully renders the human emotions of love, hatred, jealousy and greed while the original culture of Old Delhi, complete with bustling bazaars and black magic, flourishes behind the scenes.
+Sobti masterfully tackles feelings of love, hatred, jealousy and greed while vividly illustrating the culture of early 20th century Old Delhi, complete with bustling bazaars and black magic.

-The Walls of Delhi comprises three stories that sketch the lives of characters steeped in urban poverty.
-Prakash is incisive in detailing the everyday life struggles of these characters trying their best to make ends meet.
-Whether it’s through Mohandas, a lower-caste man whose hard-earned achievements are infringed upon by an upper-caste identity thief, or through Ramnivas, a sweeper whose life changes after he stumbles upon a hoard of cash, Prakash provides an insight into poverty, caste discrimination, urban displacement and corruption that continue to plague India.
-The writer holds a mirror to society with his own distinct wry humour.
+The Walls of Delhi comprises three stories about characters whose lives are plagued by poverty.
+Prakash incisively details the everyday battles of those struggling to make ends meet in a big city.
+There’s Mohandas, a lower-caste man whose hard-earned achievements are infringed upon by an upper-caste identity thief; Ramnivas, a sweeper whose life changes after he stumbles upon a hoard of cash; and Prakash, who provides an insight into poverty, caste discrimination, urban displacement and corruption that continue to plague India.

-The Goat, the Sofa and Mr. Swami is a hilarious book about the absurdity that is Indian politics and bureaucracy.
-The writer cleverly portrays the corruption and inadequacy of those who hold power in India’s capital.
+The Goat, the Sofa and Mr. Swami is a hilarious book about the absurdity of Indian politics and bureaucracy.
 The plot revolves around the Prime Minister of India, Mr. Motwani, who’s always getting into trouble, and his subordinate, Mr. Swami of the Indian Administration Service, who tries to set things right.
 When the Prime Minister of Pakistan invites himself to an India-Pakistan cricket match series, the shortcomings of the Indian administration are laid bare, giving rise to several hysterical episodes.